solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Private Link

 Both MySQL PaaS offerings support public connectivity, which permits certain hosts to access the instance over the public internet.
-However most organization will want to utilize private connectivity which limits access to an Azure virtual network deployment.
+However, most organizations will want to utilize private connectivity which limits access to an Azure virtual network deployment.
 The difference between public and private access is addressed in the [network security document.]

 To limit access to the Azure Database for MySQL to internal Azure